nusdbsystem/singa-auto/README.md

 3. Clone this project (e.g. with [Git](https://git-scm.com/downloads>))

-4. Setup  SINGA-AUTO's complete stack with the setup script:
+4. Setup  SINGA-Auto's complete stack with the setup script:

    if use docker swarm mode, use this script: